 Stereo miking techniques are the set positions and/or principles behind stereo miking.
-Most stereo miking techniques keep things simple with a two mic setup with one mic panned left and then other panned right.
+Most stereo miking techniques keep things simple with a two-mic setup with one mic panned left and the other panned right.
 Of course, a single stereo mic works similarly to a stereo technique where two capsules are positioned very close to one another.

 - Coincident pair: A coincident pair of microphones is made of two of the same mic positioned together in such a way that sound waves arrive at them at [practically] the same time.
 Stereo microphones are really a coincident pair of mic capsules in the same microphone body.